vo1dstarxx/vo1dstarxx/README.md

 <img src="https://file.garden/Z0mJp8fNfWMaZSv3/Resources/Pixels/B%26w/envelope.gif" width="20px"/> [strawpage](https://vo1dstarxx.straw.page) | [neospring](https://neospring.org/@hellstar) | [discord](https://discordid.netlify.app/?id=1336715532321165412)

 ## About
 Non-partnering and trans, my birthday's on july 4th and my main interest is Phigting!.
-I draw from time to time and drink unholy amounts of tea.
+I draw from time to time, drink unholy amounts of tea and blow up at mischaracterizations.
 Enjoy talking about everything, anything and for days straight.
-Hate all ships that featurr crackerspace and all his fans combined (no puns intended, I am being as genuine as I can).
+Hate all ships that feature crackerspace and all his fans.

 I may struggle with wording and describing things, at times may become incoherent and leave actually insane typos, I would greatly appreciate to be told if something I said is impossible to decipher.
 Along with that I may struggle with correctly pinpointing and conveying tones, tone tags barely help and I actually have no clue how to properly use majority of them.